nipsysdev/Ethos/packages/lib/README.md

 # @ethos/lib

-Core scraping and analysis library for Ethos
+Core crawling and analysis library for Ethos

 ## Installation